 Eric Thor Memorial Scholarship

 The scholarship was established in 1982 in honor of Eric.
-The scholarship is restricted to junior or seniors majoring in Managerial Economics.
+The scholarship is restricted to juniors or seniors majoring in Managerial Economics.

 Nancy Rupp Tibbitts Scholarship